 Expats community

 The cost of living is relatively low compared to many Western European countries, especially in areas outside major cities like Athens.
-With a strong expat community, Greece offers plenty of networking opportunities, co-working spaces, and a laid-back lifestyle, making it a top choice for those seeking a balance between work and relaxation.
+With a strong expat community, Greece offers plenty of networking opportunities, co-working spaces, and a laid-back lifestyle, making it a top choice for those looking for a balance between work and relaxation.

 11. Costa Rica